sanjib/go-tdd/README.md

 brief as possible for my own benefit and include only what was interesting to me or thought that I should remember.

+You could use it as a review as you finish each section, or to reinforce your learning later.
+The exercises are almost verbatim but not always.
+It might be interesting to you that all exercises are in one repo as opposed to multiple repos for each section as suggested in the course.

 The 3 laws of TDD

 1. Write test first